spencer-shadley/completed-class/19-react/activities/09-Stu_StyleProp/README.md

 ## Instructions

 - Replace your React application's `src` directory with [Unsolved/src](Unsolved/src).
 Stop the dev server if it is already running.
-Start the app in dev mode by running `npm start`.
+Start the app in dev mode by running `npm run watch`.

 - Open [localhost:3000](http://localhost:3000) in your web browser and take a moment to study the rendered application.